VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/pixel/weave/weave-basic.md

     * 25 – 90 Degrees (Clockwise)
     * 0 – 180 Degrees (Clockwise)

   * **Speed** - Determines how fast the weave moves.

   * **Highlight** -  Creates a white highlighted leading edge on each bar.
 This may not be highly visible in some cases when using location positioning.

   * **3D** - Makes each color appear as a gradient fading to black.

-  * **Weave Thickness** - Controls the thickness of the weave bar.
+  * **Thickness** - Controls the thickness of the weave bar.
 This value is a percentage of the display element.

-  * **Weave Spacing** - Controls the blank area between each weave bar.
+  * **Spacing** - Controls the blank area between each weave bar.
 This value is percentage of the display element.

 ---

 ### Color

-  * **Horizontal Colors** - The color gradients for the horizontal bars that make up the weave.
+  * **Horizontal Gradients** - The color gradients for the horizontal bars that make up the weave.
 The list supports gradients of solid, or varying colors.
 Gradients are applied over the width of the bar.

-  * **Vertical Colors** - The color gradients for the vertical bars that make up the weave.
+  * **Vertical Gradients** - The color gradients for the vertical bars that make up the weave.
 The list supports gradients of solid, or varying colors.
 Gradients are applied over the width of the bar.

 ---